 One of the best websites to learn any technology, skills like Web Development, Mobile Development, and Programming language like Java, Web development framework like Angular, React, Spring Framework, Hibernate, etc.

 It's also now acquired CodeSchool, which earlier allows you to learn web technologies by doing it.
 I use this website to learn a lot of cool stuff in no time.

-Mozilla is a great website for serious learner, a programmer who loves to do their own thing and just wants to read the theory and try examples in their own setup.
+Mozilla is a great website for the serious learner, a programmer who loves to do their own thing and just wants to read the theory and try examples in their own setup.

 If you don't know, Educative is another online learning platform that is gaining a lot of traction for its text-based, interactive learning courses.
-Reading is generally faster than watching, and If you prefer reading text than watching videos, then this is the platform to checkout.
+Reading is generally faster than watching, and If you prefer reading text to watching videos, then this is the platform to checkout.